Standard administration including reference fees are as follow:

 It is against the law to not log a deposit and the landlord or agent can be fined if they have not logged your deposit.
 You should also complete a prescribed information form and have been given a tenant’s guide to deposits.
 If we log the deposit on behalf of the landlord we would use the government backed www.depositprotectionscheme.com you can phone them for any advice on deposits.
 You would be notified if the landlord logs the deposit directly.

 Question: I thought there was a lettings fee ban, so why am I being charged?

-There is a proposed lettings fee ban or cap and this is under consultation with the UK goverments housing minister, we understand that the goverment is still in talks with relevant industry experts.
+There is a proposed lettings fee ban or cap and this is under consultation with the UK governments housing minister, we understand that the government is still in talks with relevant industry experts.
 No ban on letting agents fees has been concluded or enforced by law.
 Therefore it is not illegal for letting agents to charge fees.

 Question: What happens next after paying letting fees?